Lovor01/makeiteasy-flip-card/readme.txt

 == Description ==

-Flip card is popular way Flip card block has controls in toolbar where you can choose if other side reveals on hover or on click.
-It has possibility to set a link on a whole card if opening mode is hover.
-Block has a button in toolbar which controls which side of the flip card is shown in editor, and which you are currently editing.

-= Key Features =

-- 🥇 **Feature-Rich** and **free**.
-- 🥈 **Fully Open Source**: Including the block source code.
-Fork and adjust as needed.
-- 🥉 **Developer friendly**: Unopinionated starting CSS - styled through theme.
-- ⏲️ **Future-Proof Compatibility**: Guaranteed compatibility with future WordPress versions.
+An interactive web element that reveals additional content on hover or click.
+The Flip Card block includes toolbar controls to choose whether the back side appears on hover or on click.
+When the opening mode is set to hover, you can also assign a link to the entire card.

 == Installation ==